Austroplatypus incompertus: Hypotheses for evolution of eusociality

-The reasons behind the evolution of eusociality in these weevils are unclear.
-The benefits to being altruistic come in two ecological modes: “life insurers” and “fortress defenders”.
+The reasons behind the evolution of eusociality in these weevils are disputed.
+Theoretically, the benefits to sacrificing one's own reproduction come in two ecological modes: “life insurers” and “fortress defenders”.
 Most Hymenoptera, the large majority of social insects, are life insurers, where eusociality is adapted as a safeguard from decreased life expectancy of offspring.
 Most termites, as fortress defenders, benefit from working together to best exploit a valuable ecological resource.

 From A. incompertus' ecology, fortress defense is likely considering they excavate wood galleries in host trees with just a single entrance.
 Fortress defense is sufficient to evolve eusociality when three criteria are met: food coinciding with shelter, selection for defense against intruders and predators, and the ability to defend such a habitat.
-The female that begins the colony bring the weevils' source of food, its symbiotic fungi, to rest in the wood galleries that it excavates.
+The female that begins the colony brings the weevils' source of food, its symbiotic fungi, to grow in the wood galleries that it excavates.
 This satisfies the first criterion.
 Females exhibit noticeably prominent spines on their elytra, and females are the only sex to defend the galleries, possibly satisfying the second criterion.
 The third criterion is insufficiently studied and demonstrated.
 The single entrance could potentially show ability to defend, though several commensals and at least one predator have been found residing in colonies.
+At least one study refutes this theory, in that the colony only requires defense in the time interval before workers are present, because the colony remains sealed off by tree tissue after that point.